 However, the convenience of all this software doesn’t entirely compensate for coding skills.
 A design is still mostly a picture, and it can’t easily be turned into a logical form.
 As of the current situation, neither of the solutions allows someone outside the web development domain to build a website (yet?..).

-The improvement doesn’t change the principle of the process.
+The improvement in no-code design-to-website doesn’t change the principle of the process.
 It lets those who develop a digital product not waste time on something that can be automated.

 Coming soon: Fiwy – Figma code export all in one